Australian rules football leagues in regional Queensland: AFL Darling Downs

 AFL Darling Downs is an amateur competition formed as the Darling Downs Australian Football League in 1971.
 It is based around the city of Toowoomba west of Brisbane.
 The senior representative team is known as the Demons and wear guernseys modelled on the Melbourne Demons guernseys.
 The Under 18 representative team who participate in the AFLQ Under 18 competition are known as the "Crows" and wear guernseys modelled on the Adelaide Crows guernseys.

 AFL Mackay

 AFL Mackay is an amateur competition formed as the Mackay Australian Football League in 1970.
 It is based around the city of Mackay with further clubs in Airlie Beach, Sarina, Alligator Creek, Pioneer Valley and Moranbah.
 The representative team is known as the Crows.

 AFL Mount Isa

 AFL Mount Isa is an amateur competition formed as the North West Australian Football League in 1967, changing its name to the Mount Isa AFL in 1969.
 Prior to this the game was played but was not organised.
 It is based around the city of Mount Isa.

+The first matches in Mount Isa were played in 1932.
+The city had 3 clubs by 1933.
+Another league was formed in 1955.
+However the current league wasn't established until much later.